nosenfield/gauntlet-collab-canvas-3/_docs/ARCHITECTURE.md

   - Recalculates as objects transform
   - Used for: modal positioning, collection operations
   - Visual: Dashed outline around entire collection
+  - Visibility: Only when currentTool === 'select' AND objects selected

 Individual Object Highlight: OBB (Oriented Bounding Box)
   - Rotates with object
   - Maintains object's actual oriented shape
   - Used for: visual feedback, precise selection indication
   - Visual: Solid outline around each object
+  - Visibility: Only when currentTool === 'select' AND objects selected
 ```

 ---